laradium/laradium/readme.md

 ```

 ## HasMany
-1. first argument must be the name of the relation
+1. First argument must be the name of the relation
 2. Fields method should contain fields that is required for relation
 3. You can make items sortable, if you add sortable column to your table and specify column name in `sortable` method
+4. You can remove create and/or delete actions for items by adding `actions` method
 ```
 $set->hasMany('items')
     ->fields(function (FieldSet $set) {